Little Girl

 A perpetual cycle of malice and discontent.

-You are a light.
+Little girl, you are a light.

 You are your own savior.